sourcegraph/about/handbook/product/design/index.md

 You should also not feel limited to words, images (sketches, or references made by editing the broswer DOM) are also encouraged.

-### GitHub Design Priorities project
+### Tracking design priorities

-Design Team uses this board for managing current and future work, design debt and work requests.
+The Design Team uses a [GitHub project board](https://github.com/orgs/sourcegraph/projects/66) for managing current and future work, design debt, and work requests.

 Columns: